Ohio Sexual Assault Laws

 Ohio state law § 2907.06, Misdemeanor of the first degree; Misdemeanor of the third degree

-Unlawful sexual conduct with minor STATUTORY
+Unlawful sexual conduct with minor

 Ohio state law § 2907.04, Felony of the fourth degree; Felony of the second degree; Felony of the third degree; Misdemeanor of the first degree